heartfulbird/create-10k-nft-collection/STEPS_NEWS.md

 ### TODO:
 #### for all 101 artists check it can generate image
 #### for FIXED Collections (Smoothies/Pizzas) - add ARG to get N artist (based on editions counter) from array and stop whenever all DONE
+#### Dalle corrections or experiments with styles / other collections concepts based on styles

 ### Ideas for collections
 #### - Smoothie